Piotr89waYT/Advanced-Password-Generator/README.md

 v1.0 = Terminal Software, Runs on main.py in any directory.
 Source Code in Branch v1.0

 v2.0 = GUI Software, Runs on PassGen.exe.
+Written perfectly in 666 lines.

 # VirusTotal